North Shore Bus Company: Transition to buses

+On November 9, 1936, North Shore acquired the franchise to all bus routes in Zone B (Flushing and Northern Queens), except those operated by the New York and Queens Transit Corporation.
+The Q26 and Q27 were transferred to the North Shore Bus Company from Z & M Coach Company, while the Q1 and Q32 were transferred to Z & M. In addition, North Shore restored service to the Bayside West–Jamaica route, which had been discontinued a year earlier by S & C Buses.

+On June 25, 1939, North Shore acquired the remaining Bee Line routes and Bee Line's 165th Street Bus Terminal in Jamaica, as part of the company's takeover of nearly all routes in Zone D (Jamaica and Southeast Queens).
+By the 1940s, North Shore operated nearly all the bus routes in Zone B (Flushing and Northern Queens) and Zone D.

-On March 30, 1947 the company went bankrupt after its drivers and other employees went on strike.
+On March 30, 1947, the company went bankrupt after its drivers and other employees went on strike.
 Its operations were taken over by the New York City Board of Transportation, which was superseded by the New York City Transit Authority in 1953.

 Depots

 Prior to takeover by the city in 1947, the company based its operations out of two depots:

 Flushing Depot

-The Flushing Depot of the company was located on the south side of Roosevelt Avenue in Flushing Meadows-Corona Park in Queens, west of 126th Street and east of the New York City Subway's Corona Yard.
+The Flushing Depot of the company was located on the south side of Roosevelt Avenue in Flushing Meadows–Corona Park in Queens, west of 126th Street and east of the New York City Subway's Corona Yard.
 This depot opened sometime in the 1900s, and housed buses serving northern Queens.
 It is now the Casey Stengel Depot under the MTA.